seanangio/nytindia/README.md

 -   renaming categories of keywords
 -   geocoding locations

+The first three are optional, but the geocoding must be done.

-However, once you have these steps complete and just want to update the dataset with more recent data, you can just run:
+Once you have these steps complete and just want to update the dataset with more recent data, you can just run:

 ``` r
 nyt_build_data()